Off-Flavors in Beef, Chicken, Lamb and Pork

 Why Grass-Fed Meat Can Have a Gamey Flavor

 The grasses and plants that animals eat, as well as having less intramuscular marbling, can impart a more gamey taste.
 However, properly raised grass-fed meat from quality sources should not have a gamey flavor, and instead, a uniquely rich taste.
-In fact, grass-fed beef can have different flavors depending on the region in which they were farmed, offering a wider variety of tastes compared to conventional beef
+In fact, grass-fed beef can have different flavors depending on the region in which they were farmed, offering a wider variety of tastes compared to conventional beef.

 The differences between grass-fed and grain-fed flavors can be attributed to these factors: